nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 The shark the sharks.
 The sharks are they are not dying, and that is because they are fire sharks.
 These the brine shark, which is that which is that kind of shark, has fire resistance.
 Oh.
 And I would and I wouldn't give you that information ahead of time except, well, they're currently swimming around inside of Fire Lake, so it's kinda obvious.

 Yep.
 Alright.
-So friend, Prince Truidore, was he able to be in the water?
+So friend, Prince Troubadour, was he able to be in the water?
 He actually stays as far away from the water as he possibly can.
 So when he was hiding, he was hiding in the water.

 Okay.
 Oh, oh, and that is a good point.
-Are going to have prince Troubadour.
-Now that you've made it back, prince Troubadour is going to be leaving the party.
-He should probably be healed, and so should Carson and Samir.
+Are going to have Prince Troubadour.
+Now that you've made it back, Prince Troubadour is going to be leaving the party.
+He should probably be healed, and so should Karsten and Simear.

 Yeah.
 Every everybody should be back up at full.
 So just go ahead and go ahead and, sleep a bunch of times until you're until you're fully rested.
 How do I do that?
 If you go to the lower left hand corner where the extras are, the little three boxes, click on that, it says rest for the night.